6dlc/REFiLL/README.md

 ```
 (Only do second step if you put your vault in a dedicated folder.)

 4) Delete the .obsidian folder to ensure your vault is completely empty.
+(Only do if .gitignore doesn't work)
 5) Use the command given below.

 ```